 As I test and reject various embellishments, the bird’s gender and personality begin to materialize.
 But it’s not something I plan.
 It's almost as if the bird is telling me who it is, and I am simply the obedient conduit.
 The final product is as much a surprise to me as it is to the viewer.

-I'm a textile artist living in the high desert near Reno, Nevada, USA.
+I'm a textile artist who recently moved from Reno, Nevada, to Camarillo in Southern California.
 I've been working with fabric my entire life, creating everything from clothing to handbags to ballroom dance costumes to elaborate custom Christmas stockings.
 Nowadays, I work almost exclusively with three-dimensional fabric sculpture.

 My grandmother taught me to sew when I was a child, so I guess I can credit (blame?) her for my lifelong obsession with making things from fabric.
 She also shared with me her love of animals, nature and gardening.
 And when she passed on, she left me her collection of vintage buttons, lace and ribbons, as well as her antique Pfaff sewing machine, which is still one of my prized possessions.